Barry Sullivan (American actor): Movies

 Sullivan had a small role in the Universal serial The Green Hornet Strikes Again!
 (1941).

-Sullivan had a supporting part in High Explosive (1943) for Pine-Thomas Productions, who released through Paramount, and he was the second male lead in The Woman of the Town (1943) with Claire Trevor.
+He had a supporting part in High Explosive (1943) for Pine-Thomas Productions, who released through Paramount, and he was the second male lead in The Woman of the Town (1943) with Claire Trevor.

-He was signed to a long term contract by Paramount, who gave him a good support role in an "A" film, the musical Lady in the Dark (1944) with Ginger Rogers.
+He was signed to a long-term contract by Paramount, who gave him a good support role in an "A" film, the musical Lady in the Dark (1944) with Ginger Rogers.
 He supported Dorothy Lamour in Rainbow Island (1944) and Alan Ladd and Loretta Young in And Now Tomorrow (1944), and was one of many Paramount names in Duffy's Tavern (1945).
 He supported Dennis O'Keefe and Marie McDonald in the comedy, Getting Gertie's Garter (1945).

 Then he went to Monogram Pictures for Suspense (1946), the most expensive film that studio had made to date, produced by the King Brothers; Sullivan was second billed to Belita.
 Monogram were delighted with his work; Sullivan obtained a release from his Paramount contract and signed a three picture deal with Monogram.
 Sullivan supported Brian Aherne and Constance Bennett in Smart Woman (1948) for Bennett's company, releasing through Monogram (as Allied Artists).
 He received top billing for a Western from the King Brothers and Monogram, Bad Men of Tombstone (1949).

 MGM signed Sullivan to a contract, and he played supporting roles in Tension (1950), The Outriders (1950), Nancy Goes to Rio (1950), A Life of Her Own (1950), and Grounds for Marriage (1951).
 He was upped to leading man for Cause for Alarm!
 (1951) with Young and Payment on Demand (1951) with Bette Davis at RKO but was back down the cast list for Three Guys Named Mike (1951), Mr. Imperium (1951), and Inside Straight (1951).
 He was given top billing in No Questions Asked (1951), a role originally meant for Gable.

 Sullivan played the lead in a series of lower budgeted films noir: Loophole (1954) for Allied Artists, Playgirl (1954) at Universal, and The Miami Story (1954) for Sam Katzman.
 He went back to MGM for a support role in Her Twelve Men (1954).

-In June 1954 he returned to Broadway to replace Henry Fonda in The Caine Mutiny Court-Martial.
+In June 1954, he returned to Broadway to replace Henry Fonda in The Caine Mutiny Court-Martial.
 He went to Paramount to support James Stewart in Strategic Air Command (1955) and guested on shows like General Electric Theater, Studio One in Hollywood, Climax! and Ford Star Jubilee (reprising his Caine Mutiny performance).

 Sullivan was leading man to Joan Crawford in Queen Bee (1955), Claudette Colbert in Texas Lady (1955), Barbara Stanwyck in The Maverick Queen (1956) and Doris Day in Julie (1956).

-In 1956 he was in Too Late the Phalarope on Broadway which had a short run.
+In 1956, he was in Too Late the Phalarope on Broadway which had a short run.